0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Dip my fingers to my tonsils and spill out bile (I love you, I love you)
 ```

 The track immediately plunges back into the graphic reality that the protagonist has to face.
 He offers a glimpse into the physical demands that the abuser has on him.
 While the act of being “gagged” can be a consensual shared kink, the lines here are intentionally blurred.
-The abuser seems to be not satisfied until he physically purges his bowel

-The track’s brief flirtation with normalcy is shattered as the lyrics plunge back into the graphic reality of the narrator's subjection.
-Here, the protagonist offers a harrowing glimpse into the physical demands of his abuser, where the lines between sexual intimacy and abuse are intentionally blurred.
-While the act of "gagging" might initially present as a shared kink, it is quickly pushed past the point of pleasure.
-The narrator illustrates how the abuser is not satisfied until it induces a physical purge of his bowels; it is a visceral, stomach-churning metaphor for how much of himself he is forced to give up.
-Even the possibility of an anorexia reference lingers in the subtext, suggesting a protagonist so desperate for control or approval that he is willing to hollow himself out entirely.
-Most chillingly, these descriptions are punctuated by the frantic, whispered parentheticals of "I love you," creating a sickening juxtaposition where the narrator’s profession of devotion is directly triggered by his own degradation.
+The abuser seems to be not satisfied until he physically purges his bowels, which could be a metaphor for how much of himself he has to give up for her “love”.
+Most chillingly, these descriptions are laid out with the words “I love you” sprinkled throughout.
+Even though he realizes that the act is going too far, the protagonist keeps trying to reassure himself that his own degradation is normal.

 ```ad-quote
 title: **wetdream** 4:B:3-4
 They said scars weren't genetic (I love you, I love you) Just some aforementioned tragedy (I love you, I love you)
 ```

+The second line provides an important theme that is mentioned throughout the rest of the album’s runtime: the battle between destiny vs. tragedy.
+It is here that the protagonist realizes

 - Scars not being genetic means they have to come from somewhere
 - The protag was not destined to be with this person, but instead it was a tragedy of events that led him to being hurt and scarred by this toxic relationship